Kuderic/InfiniteChaosDungeon/README.md

 ### Q: Will I get banned?
 A: No idea lol.
 Use at your own peril.
 ### Q: Can I minimize my game while this runs?
-A: No. This is a pixel bot, so you need to keep the game open so that it can tell what's going on.
+A: No. This is a **pixel bot**, so you need to keep the game open so that it can tell what's going on.
 For this reason, I recommend leaving the bot on overnight while you aren't playing.
-The alternative to a pixel bot would be to bypass EasyAntiCheat and use packet sniffing and injection, but this is *substantially* harder to code and test.
+The alternative to a pixel bot would be to bypass **EasyAntiCheat** and use packet sniffing and injection, but this is *substantially* harder to code and test.
 I might try this later with a VPN and throwaway account, though.
 ### Q: What is EasyAntiCheat (EAC)?
 A: EAC is the anti-cheat software developed by Epic Games and used by Lost Ark.
 This software makes botting a pain in the behind because you cannot inject, attach a debugger, or do anything else to the game unless you [bypass EAC](https://guidedhacking.com/threads/how-to-bypass-eac-easy-anti-cheat.15956/).
+This bot does not bypass EAC and instead sends input through your game screen.

 ## Development